FHICT-Ordio/general/Portfolio/IP/Products and learning outcomes.md

 <br>

-While setting up the Auth0 services I ran into some major issues that sparked the idea for a Research topic for this project which will be discussed later in the [Research](#research) chapter.
+While setting up the Auth0 services I ran into some major issues that sparked the idea for a Research topic for this project.

 | Auth0 Login ||
 | --- | --- |